Becoming an Optician in Indiana

 - Ivy Tech Community College, Bloomington.
 At Ivy Tech, students can complete the optometry technology program, which prepares them to become opticians and to take and pass certification exams.
 Students may also choose between a 33-credit-hour certificate program, which is adequate for certification, or the 60-credit associate degree program.

-- Penn Foster, online.
-For students who cannot easily access the other campuses in Bloomington, there is an online option that anyone can complete from any location.
-Penn Foster offers an optician program that is entirely online and provides all the education needed to pass certification exams and begin working in the field.
+- Penn Foster College, online.
+For students who cannot easily access the other campuses, there is an online option that anyone can complete from any location.
+Penn Foster offers an optician exam prep program that is entirely online and provides all the education needed to pass certification exams and begin working in the field.

 Becoming a Certified Optician in Indiana